joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 window.
 And they made damn sure she didn't.
 But this wasn't it.

 Time after time, I observed.
 And figured it out.
 When I asked to try at her place, I managed the same feat.
-The class was stunned.
+The class was pretty stunned.

 The Experiment
 --------------